gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 With Lightsail you pay an hourly price per node which includes _both_ compute and memory.
 The smallest configuration being a nano node with the same 0.25 vCPU and 0.5 GB.
 It benefit from a free data allowance (the nano type includes 500 GB per month and then it increases from there).
 Load balancing is an additional fee (only needed if you have multiple container nodes) however it is a fixed monthly fee so you don't need to consider the variables of connections/bandwidth which you when provisioning your own load balancer (for example in front of EC2 or Fargate).
 However as of May 2023, container services are not available as targets for Lightsail load balancers.
 However (the FAQ states) the public endpoints of container services come with built-in load balancing.

-WebSockets should also be supported.
+WebSockets are also supported on Lightsail.

 _But_ there remains the problem that nodes on Lightsail are unable to talk to each other, in a cluster.
 They appear to run in an AWS-provided VPC.
 Your app may not need that, or use any kind of PubSub.
 Or perhaps you do but would support having it provided by another service, like Redis.

-Finally there is ECS with Fargate.
+That leaves ECS.
+With capacity provided by Fargate to keeps (a least a little) simpler.
 That should let us do everything we need.
-It has been around for a while, having [celebrated its 5th birthday last year](https://aws.amazon.com/blogs/containers/happy-5th-birthday-aws-fargate/).
+It supports WebSockets (using a load balancer) and it is possible for containers to communicate with each other in a cluster.
+It supports [service discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html).
+You can attach persistent storage (EFS).
+It has also been around for a while, having [celebrated its 5th birthday last year](https://aws.amazon.com/blogs/containers/happy-5th-birthday-aws-fargate/), and is available in our region.
 It is now used by the likes of Goldman Sachs and Vanguard.
 We'll try to [deploy the app to ECS](/docs/8-deploy-to-ecs.md) and use Fargate to provide the capacity.

 #### Using long-polling instead of a WebSocket